 Most Frequent Sprinkler System Code Violations

-Do you want to pay for a contractor that cuts corners?
+Do you want to pay for an irrigation systems contractor that cuts corners?
 In the following image, a sprinkler head throws across the sidewalk creating a hazard that you are liable for as the home owner.

 What Is the Difference Between Poor Workmanship and a Quality Job?